 General student fees are paid directly to SMU through the Bursar.
 Additional program fees (housing, deposit, etc.) are paid directly to the provider.

 Visa requirements depend on program location, program duration, and student’s citizenship.
 Please refer to the consulate website of the host country for your abroad program.
-For example, if you are participating in SMU Preferred: Barcelona, check the Spain consulate website for specific visa requirements.
+For example, if you are participating in IAU Barcelona, check the Spain consulate website for specific visa requirements.

 Our office is not typically involved in the visa process.
 Accepted applicants will receive visa details and requirements when it is time to apply for the visa.
 Only a few January/May/Summer programs require a visa of U.S. citizens.
 Most semester programs require a visa of U.S. citizens.
 The program provider is a resource in the visa application process and will provide instructions for your specific program's visa requirements.
 International students may have additional visa requirements.
 It is your responsibility to research your visa requirements and apply for one if needed.

 Courses taken on SMU Abroad fall and spring term programs may not be taken on a no-credit or pass/fail basis.
 The only exception to this policy is for courses designated by SMU’s academic departments with no credit or pass/fail as their only grading basis option.
 Students who study abroad on SMU Abroad fall and spring term programs are enrolled in a SMU placeholder course to denote full-time enrollment.
 This placeholder course (designated with a Z) is taken on a credit/no-credit basis.
-Students must submit their transcript from the study abroad program showing successful completion of credit hours to receive a grade of CR in the ZPRV course.
+SMU Abroad must receive their transcript from the study abroad program showing successful completion of credit hours to award a grade of CR in the ZPRV course.

 Courses taken on SMU Abroad summer programs and during Jan Term (January) may not be taken for a grade of NC (No Credit), but students may petition for one of these courses to be graded on a pass/fail basis.
 Students must petition approval for the pass/fail option from the program director and the faculty member teaching the course.
 The deadline to complete the Undergraduate Pass/Fail Option Declaration form to petition for a course taken on an SMU Abroad summer program is the payment deadline for the program; for Jan Term classes, the deadline is no later than the second day of classes for Jan Term.
 Forms are available in the schools’ records offices.